pwais/GridPG/Readme.md

 ```$ gcloud auth login```
 ```$ gcloud config set project PROJECT_ID```

+Make sure GCE is enabled for your project; in the GCE Web Console, click on Compute > Compute Engine > VM instances to force-enable GCE for the project.

 * start a gce cluster with docker reg in gce
 * run a test of pushing an image to the docker reg
 * figure out sshfs tunnel